21 Movies Every Entrepreneur Should Watch for Inspiration

 Best Movies for Entrepreneurs

-Entrepreneurs, like most people, need inspiration from time to time.
+Entrepreneurs, like most people, occasionally need a spark of inspiration to light up their path.
 And what better way to find inspiration than to take a break and watch some thought-provoking movies.

 Regardless of where you currently stand on the entrepreneurial path, you're sure to find some much-needed inspiration by watching the movies featured in this list.